-Former Michigan Gov. Rick Snyder and others will be indicted in the Flint water crisis, reports say
+Ex-Michigan Gov. Rick Snyder and others will be indicted in the Flint water crisis, reports say

-(CNN)Former Michigan Gov. Rick Snyder is about to be indicted on criminal charges by a special counsel for his role in the Flint water crisis, news outlets including CNN affiliate WXYZ report.
+(CNN)Former Michigan Gov. Rick Snyder is about to be indicted on criminal charges by a special counsel for his role in the Flint water crisis, news outlets such as CNN affiliate WXYZ report.

-Snyder and several other officials will face state criminal charges in connection with the crisis, the outlets report.
+Snyder and several other officials will face state criminal charges in connection with the crisis, the outlets said.

-Snyder's attorney calls the reports "meritless" and a "political escapade."
+Snyder's attorney called the reports "meritless" and a "political escapade."

 Twelve people died of Legionnaires' disease during the water crisis.

-A source with knowledge of the situation tells the Detroit News that Snyder and others are set to be formally indicted as soon as Thursday.
+A source with knowledge of the situation told the Detroit News that Snyder and others are set to be formally indicted as soon as Thursday.

-Brian Lennon, an attorney for the former governor, says that his client is being made into a scapegoat by a politically driven special counsel.
+Brian Lennon, an attorney for the former governor, said his client is being made into a scapegoat by a politically driven special counsel.

 "It is outrageous to think any criminal charges would be filed against Gov. Snyder.
 Any charges would be meritless," he said in a written statement.